-- This is hybrid in-person and online course.
-Internet access is required. - Required text: Unmasking AI: My Mission to Protect What Is Human in a World of Machines by Joy Buolamwini - All other required readings, videos, and other materials will be posted on Canvas. - Be sure to turn on Canvas Notifications because important course updates and notifications will take place via Canvas Announcements.
+- Internet access is required. - This is an online asynchronous course.
+We will not have any required meetings; all work will take place online asynchronously via Canvas. - Required text: Unmasking AI: My Mission to Protect What Is Human in a World of Machines by Joy Buolamwini - All other required readings, videos, and other materials will be posted on Canvas.